epw/consensus/consensus.md

 ## Setting Up to Play

 First off, you’ll need around 3-6 people, and not just any people, you’ll need the type of people that are into this sort of thing.
 People who enjoy pretending, imagining, and playing together, and people that can trust one another.
-One to be the MC, and the rest to play Mages.
+One to be the Master of Ceremonies (or MC), and the rest to play Mages.
 More than that and it will be hard to keep everyone involved and keep track of everything that’s going on.
 Everyone should at least skim this book, and the MC should have read it more thoroughly.

 You’ll need to have printed one copy of each of the Playbooks, several copies of the Basic and Advanced moves, the MC sheet, and the character summary sheet.
 You’ll also need a few more pieces of blank paper.